quickapps/docs/eng/developers/field-api.md

 Entity -> hasMany -> Field Instances:
 -------------------------------------

-Entities (models) may have multiple instances of the same field. e.g.: User model may define extra fields: `last name` and `age`, both represented by a textbox, means that each field (`last name` & `age`) is an instance of the same Field handler `FieldText`.
+Entities (models) may have multiple instances of the same field handler. e.g.: User model may define two fields, `last name` and `age`, both represented by a textbox, means that each field (last name and age) is an instance of the same Field handler `FieldText`.

 Field Instance -> hasMany -> Field Data:
 ----------------------------------------

 Obviously each instance may have multiple data records in its storage system, **BUT** each of this data records (Field Data) belongs to diferent Entity records. e.g.: the instance `last name` for User entity may have many records of data **but each** `last name` actually belong to diferent users.

 Entity -> Field Instance -> hasOne -> Field Data: